hindmasj/my-kudu-cluster/README.md

 ./spark-shell.sh
 ````

-Lovely for playing with Spark but from inside WSL2 image cannot communicate with docker network
+Lovely for playing with Spark but what if we want to use a container?

-### Spark Docker Image
+### Create Custom Spark Docker Image

 Use the [Big Data Europe](https://github.com/big-data-europe) image.

 ````
-docker pull bde2020/sprk-base
+docker pull bde2020/spark-base
 docker build -f Dockerfile-spark -t sjh/spark .
 ````